superhirokun/assignment/PART2.md

 9. append the intialized zombies states into a 2d vector so that it can be used later
 10. make the zombies move toward the alien
 11. create healthpack that heal alien
-12. create the rock object where when the alien it break the rock and become other game objects
+12. create the rock object where when the alien it break the rock and become other game

+## Problems Encountered & Solutions

+Describe the problems encountered and provide the solutions / plan for the solutions.